All Episodes

 But what about the 2012 turnout stands out to you?

-Four million stayed home for whatever reason.
+4 million stayed home for whatever reason.

 And we would have won by turning out our base.

-That is if they really believe that, folks, that is a this is a seminal moment that we're in.
+That is, if they really believe that, folks, that is a, this is a seminal moment that we're in.

-20% independent, and I, consultant A, I'm the guy that can get you a majority of that 20%.
+And I, consultant A, I'm the guy that can get you a majority of that 20%.

 And so what has happened is that the Republican presidential candidate essentially runs a campaign aimed at 20% of the population.